GodOfKebab/ros2-tmotor/README.md

 Note: All positions are in rad, velocities in rad/s, accelerations in rads^2, currents in A.

 ```
-# To see motor state at 50Hz, run the following.
+# To see motor state at 50Hz in servo mode, run the following.
+ros2 topic echo /micro_ros_teensy/servo_state

+# In motor (mit) mode, you won't get automatic publication.
+You get as many messages published here as the number of control messages sent to /micro_ros_teensy/set_motor_control
-ros2 topic echo /micro_ros_teensy/motor_state
+ros2 topic echo /micro_ros_teensy/mmotor_state

 # To test...